 Tom loves admiringly to relate DiMaggio's desperate two-out dash

-before finally getting into Dodger right-fielder Dixie Walker's frantic hands,
+finally descending into Dodger right-fielder Dixie Walker's frantic hands,

 where it inexplicably resided for the next full second —